DataDog/hiring-engineers/answers.md

 - Azure VM 		   Windows Server 2019 (Azure integration with agent)
 - Azure VM		    Windows Server 2012 R2 (Azure integration / no agent)

+ Account that was used to signed up to DataDog (patolecanard@gmail.com)

 Screen shot of the Host Map
 ![alt text](https://github.com/Patolecanard/hiring-engineers/blob/master/Screenshots/pic1.png "All Systems")